lnquy065/super-lang-editor/readme.md

 ```

-- SuperLang will scan all language files.
+- SuperLang will scans all language files.
 Please choose files that you want to modify.

 ```   ____                                  _
    / ___|   _   _   _ __     ___   _ __  | |       __ _   _ __     __ _